How can ashwagandha get rid of dark circles and reduce puffy eyes?

 Not only does a good night’s sleep help to keep your body and brain healthy, keep your immune system strong and stop you reaching for the offending high-carb salty snacks (that can contribute to the development of puffy bags and dark circles), but sleeping well will - fairly obviously - help you to look more rested and reduce the appearance of dark circles.

-LYMA contains premium grade root-extracted Ashwagandha KSM-66®, which has been clinically proven to enhance sleep quality and reduce the time it takes to fall asleep.
+The premium grade root-extracted Sensoril® ashwagandha has been clinically proven to enhance sleep quality and reduce the time it takes to fall asleep.
 Ashwagandha is in fact a member of the species somnifera which, in Latin, means ‘sleep-inducing’.

 Dehydration is a leading cause of dark circles and bags under the eyes.
 Try to drink the recommended eight glasses of water per day, and include a wide variety of hydrating fruits and vegetables in your diet too (most fruit and veg is majority water); we recommend eating organic wherever possible.
-Whenever you’re out and about, consider carrying a topped-up reusable water bottle with you at all times.
+Whenever you’re out and about, consider carrying a topped-up reusable water bottle with you.

 Coffee is a leading offender when it comes to dehydration; you should also keep your coffee consumption to a minimum and cease drinking coffee at all after lunch.
 Not only will reducing your coffee intake help you to maintain better hydration levels throughout the day, it will also support a healthy sleep cycle.
 Win win!